 In a similar vein, insights from the product team can help your reps better understand the solutions they sell.
 And conversations with your company’s customer service leaders will give them in-depth knowledge about the unique audience they need to convert.

 Just make sure that everyone who speaks at your SKO understands the theme you’ve chosen and plans their talking points around it, regardless of the department they work in.
-That way their sessions feel cohesive and work towards the common goal of your event.
+That way their sessions feel cohesive and work towards the goals of your event.

 If all goes well, your sales reps will leave your sales kickoff better educated, energized, and motivated.
 Take full advantage of these benefits by providing follow-up opportunities.